RedCometVictory/devKit-2023-gulp-4-webpack-5v-01/README.md

 # Setting up the Starter Pack
 ## Introduction
-This developer kit is built primarily for MERN or PERN applications.
+This developer kit is built primarily for MERN / PERN applications.
 Using both Gulp and Webpack to minify files, or you can opt to use only Webpack to minify and compile everything.
-I created this starter kit to encourage devs get more comfortable with Webpack.
-Hopefully settling for Webpack altogether as it is a very awesome tool.
-Though Gulp is more streamlined, so take your pick.

-Gulp is a bit easier to work with, but Webpack is powerful.
+Gulp is more streamlined & easier to work with, but Webpack is very powerful.
 However, Webpack is a bit complex and the documentation is a bit verbose (its not beginner friendly).
-So I decided to put both into a single developer kit.
-I have written comments to help explain how things work to those willing to give this starter kit a try.

-Yes, I try to actively keep things as updated as possible.
 Only Gulp is equipped to work for static site development.
-I'll probably look into interating Gatsby into Webpack at some point.

-TIPS: A New Project With Webpack 5 & its dev-server
+STARTING-OFF: A New Project With Webpack 5 ONLY & its dev-server?

 It is recommended to run the following command first.
 ```